-- the Constitution of India; - the Companies Act 2013 (for managerial remuneration); - the Indian Contract Act 1872; - the Securities Contract (Regulation) Act 1956; - the Banking Regulation Act 1949; - the Foreign Exchange Management Act 1999; - the Reserve Bank of India's Guidelines on Compensation of Whole Time Directors/Chief Executive Officers/Risk takers and Control function staff, etc, 2010; - the Listing Agreement of the Securities and Exchange Board of India; - SEBI (Share Based Employee Benefits) Regulations 2014; - the Payment of Gratuity Act 1972; - · Shops and Establishments Acts of various states; - the Equal Remuneration Act 1976; - the Employees' Compensation Act 1923; and - the Ministry of Corporate Affairs' Voluntary Guidelines for Corporate Governance 2009.
+- · the Constitution of India; - · the Companies Act 2013 (for managerial remuneration); - the Indian Contract Act 1872; - the Securities Contract (Regulation) Act 1956; - · the Banking Regulation Act 1949; - the Foreign Exchange Management Act 1999; - the Reserve Bank of India (RBI) Guidelines on Compensation of Whole Time Directors/Chief Executive Officers/Risk Takers and Control Function Staff, etc, 2010; - the Listing Agreement of the Securities and Exchange Board of India (SEBI) (the Listing Agreement); - SEBI (Share Based Employee Benefits) Regulations 2014 (the SEBI Regulations); - the Payment of Gratuity Act 1972; - Shops and Establishments Acts of various states; - the Equal Remuneration Act 1976; - the Employees' Compensation Act 1923; and - the Ministry of Corporate Affairs' Voluntary Guidelines for Corporate Governance 2009.

-Various other labour statutes, including the Payment of Wages Act 1936, the Minimum Wages Act 1948, the Employees' Provident Fund & Miscellaneous Provisions Act 1952, the Payment of Bonus Act 1965 and the Employees' State Insurance Act 1948, are also applicable in determining employee benefits, but, the same are applicable to the category of employees known as 'workmen' (as defined in Industrial Disputes Act 1947) rather than to executives and employees at managerial level, who fall under the category of 'non-workmen'.
+Various other labour statutes, including the Payment of Wages Act 1936, the Minimum Wages Act 1948, the Employees' Provident Fund & Miscellaneous Provisions Act 1952, the Payment of Bonus Act 1965 and the Employees' State Insurance Act 1948, are also applicable in determining employee benefits, but these are applicable to the category of employees known as 'workmen' (as defined in the Industrial Disputes Act 1947) rather than to executives and employees at managerial level, who fall under the category of 'non-workmen'.